bircher044/upgradeable/README.md

-# Upgradeble
+Upgradeadble
-openzeppeling UUPS upragradeple ERC20 contracts with all scripts
+openzeppeling UUPS Upgradeadble ERC20 contract with all scripts